 Doug is an experienced advocate that has appeared before a variety of courts and administrative tribunals, including the Landlord and Tenant Board, the Human Rights Tribunal of Ontario, the Tax Court of Canada, the Federal Court of Canada, the Ontario Superior Court of Justice, the Divisional Court of Ontario and the Court of Appeal for Ontario.
 Doug has given lectures for the Ontario Bar Association on the topic of debt recovery and has also taught the Association of Condominium Managers of Ontario’s Registered Condominium Manager course at Humber College.
 He is a frequent guest lecturer for the Ontario Non-Profit Housing Association and, in this regard, has given numerous lectures on, among other things, human rights issues.
 Doug was elected to the Board of Directors by the membership on October 19, 2011.

-LSHC is currently accepting applications from candidates with Human Resource skills.
+LSHC is currently accepting applications from candidates with Strategic Engagement and Stakeholder Relations skills and experience.

 Landlord’s Self-Help Centre is always interested in recruiting volunteers to participate on Board committees.
-Committee members are strong Board candidates, committee work provides a strong foundation of knowledge about the Centre and insight into the Centre’s operation, policies, procedures, history and objectives.
+Committee members often become candidates for board vacancies, committee work provides a strong foundation of knowledge about the Centre and insight into operations, policies, procedures, history and objectives.